BEST BUDDIES TEXAS | Min. Age: 14

 What Is It?: A nonprofit dedicated to bringing birthday parties to children in homeless shelters, group homes, & other disadvantaged situations in Harris and Galveston counties.

-Help Needed: Help host birthday parties in Houston, LaPorte, and Liverpool; collect gifts or other party supplies; assemble goody bags, make decorations.
+Help Needed: Help host birthday parties in Houston, LaPorte, Liverpool, and Texas City; collect gifts or other party supplies; assemble goody bags, make decorations.

 BO’S PLACE | Min.
 Age: 13